open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ## (Internal) OCI Registry
 ...

-### Option 1: Let the use provide a registry that is OCI compliant
+### Option 1: Let the user provide a registry that is OCI compliant

 Pros:
 - Not our responsibility